-At your hearing, be prepared to discuss any issues covered in your motion and be able to provide proof of any disputed facts by presenting evidence.
+At your hearing, be prepared to discuss any issues covered in the motion, petition and/or counterpetition, and be able to provide proof of any disputed facts by presenting evidence.
 Evidence is proof presented at a hearing in the form of witnesses (people), exhibits (documents), and objects (things).
 Not all evidence can be considered by the court, however.
 Evidence must conform to the Rules of Evidence in Chapter 90 of the Florida Statutes to be admissible in court.
 Remember, the duty of establishing the facts that you want to present to the court is on YOU.
-You should provide the court with admissible evidence to support the claims in your motion and your statements in court.
-Telling your story may not be enough to have your motion granted.
+You should provide the court with admissible evidence to support the claims in your petition and your statements in court.
+Telling your story may not be enough to win your case.